jonathan-l-p/Mixing-Code/README.txt

 ABOUT:
 The Fortran files are responsible for the main fluid calculations.
 Velocities u and v, enthalpy h, compression factor kappa, and the mass fractions Y1 and Y2 are explicitly solved for downstream.
 Temperature, density, and viscosity are calculated and updated as well.
 These values are stored in arrays across the computational domain and stored as .bin files to be opened and analyzed by MATLAB scripts.

-'Makefile' is responsinle for compiling the Fortran code.
+'Makefile' is responsible for compiling the Fortran code.

 INSTRUCTIONS:
 Fluid and computational parameters can be adjusted in 'global_variables.f90'.